sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/getting-started.md

 ### Hierarchy

-This diagram shows how _Organisation, Teams, Environments, Control Planes and Cloud Data Planes_ fit in with each other and which object contains which:
+This diagram shows how _Organization, Teams, Environments, Control Planes and Cloud Data Planes_ fit in with each other and which object contains which:

-{{< img src="/img/cloud/Onboarding_Diagram_2-1_Ara.png" alt="Hierarchy of Organisation, Teams, Environments, Control Planes and Cloud Data Planes" >}}
+{{< img src="/img/cloud/Onboarding_Diagram_2-1_Ara.png" alt="Hierarchy of Organization, Teams, Environments, Control Planes and Cloud Data Planes" >}}

 ## Prerequisites